 Binaries for Linux¶

-To get all of SimGrid on Debian or Ubuntu, simply type the following.
+To get all of SimGrid on Debian or Ubuntu, simply type one of the following lines, or several lines if you need several languages.

 If you build pre-compiled packages for other distributions, drop us an email.